sublimator/catalogue-tools/src/utils-v1/src/slicer/README.md

 ## An Instructive Tool: Exposing CATL v1 Format Limitations

-The development of `catl-slice`, particularly its focus on efficient data extraction and state management through snapshots, has been instrumental in highlighting several characteristics of the CATL v1 format:
+The development of `catl1-slice`, particularly its focus on efficient data extraction and state management through snapshots, has been instrumental in highlighting several characteristics of the CATL v1 format:

 1. **Sequential Nature:** CATL v1 is inherently a stream-oriented format.
 When compressed (a common scenario), accessing data for a specific ledger (`N`) necessitates decompressing the entire file body from the beginning up to that point.
 Even when uncompressed, true random access isn't possible; the tool must still sequentially read and skip preceding ledger data.
 This fundamental limitation means that performance degrades catastrophically with larger files, regardless of optimization attempts like snapshotting, since the underlying stream must still be processed sequentially.

 2. **Challenges with Bulk Operations:**
-   * `catl-slice` is designed for single-slice extraction per invocation.
+   * `catl1-slice` is designed for single-slice extraction per invocation.
 While effective for this, it's not optimized for "bulk splitting" a single large file into numerous smaller slices in one pass.
 Such an operation would involve redundant processing of the input file's initial segments for each slice generated.
    * This underscores a limitation of the CATL v1 format itself: without an internal index or block structure, efficiently partitioning the file requires re-processing or more complex tooling.

 3. **Snapshotting as a Workaround for Sequential Access:** The snapshot feature, which was intended to dramatically speed up the creation of *consecutive* slices, is itself a testament to the underlying need to mitigate the cost of "fast-forwarding" through the sequential CATL v1 data.
 In practice, however, this approach proved largely ineffective for very large files since the underlying requirement to decompress the entire stream sequentially still creates a performance bottleneck that snapshots cannot overcome.
 It essentially attempts to create an external index for ledger states, but cannot escape the fundamental sequential nature of the format.